aamnah/ttc2060-scripting-automation/shell/shell-4/NOTES.md

 `set` sets or unset values of shell options and positional parameters.

+- `-x` = print commands and their arguments as they are executed
+- `-e` = exit immediately if a command exits with a non-zero status
+- `-v` = print shell input lines as they are read

 - `set -x` at the beginning of the script enable tracing.
 It prints commands and their arguments as they are executed
 - `set -x` enables it and `set +x` disables it